msawczyn/EFDesigner/README.md

 your model changes.
 And, since the code is written using partial classes, any additions you make to your generated code is retained across subsequent generations.

-If you are used to the EF visual modeling that comes with VStudio, you'll be pretty much at home.
+If you are used to the EF visual modeling that comes with Visual Studio, you'll be pretty much at home.
 The goal was to duplicate at least those features and, in addition, add all the little things that *should* have been there.
 Things like:
 - the ability to show and hide parts of the model